tobi-ik/tobi-ik/README.md

 - 👋 Hi, I’m @tobi-ik
 - 👀 I’m a web developer by day
-- 🌱 I’m a master student by night
+- 🌱 I’m a student by night
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me? via LinkedIn /tobi-ik